-The filing of a bankruptcy case immediately stops creditors, including mortgage companies, payday loan companies, bill collectors, the repo man, even the IRS, from pursuing you.
-This absolute relief from your creditors gives you an opportunity to sort things out, so you can deal with your debts in the most favorable way allowed by the law.
+This absolute relief from your creditors puts a hold on the calls, emails, and visits from creditors trying to collect on their debts.
+The advantages of bankruptcy gives you an opportunity to sort things out, so you can deal with your debts in the most favorable way allowed by the law.

 With the guidance of a good and experienced bankruptcy lawyer, you will know exactly how your bankruptcy case will unfold before you file the case.
 There will be no surprises, and no anxiety.
-This is different than being at the mercy of your creditors or the IRS, with little protection from the law, and just hoping for a good outcome.
+Instead, you’ll have a plan, a budget, and a path to life without the weight of unpaid debt.